Updated Sept 24, 2020

 Because finances are personal, our team does not access or interact with your personally-identifiable financial data unless we absolutely need to for customer service purposes.
 In the event that we do need to access this information, our team is trained, audited and compliant to specific access protocols that we’ve put in place as a company.
 In particular, we’ve implemented multiple systems to ensure that our team doesn’t go looking up your finances for kicks.
 However, we do analyze anonymous, aggregated data for internal business purposes or to surface insights for benchmarking.

 There are a few situations where your data *may* be accessed:

 1. You explicitly give us permission to look at your data.
 This might be because you’re asking us to help you problem solve through your account or a particular transaction.
 In this instance, all user data is access-controlled to make sure we only specific people can access it in the first place and that those folks only see the minimum data needed to help resolve your request.

-2. If one of our partners, like Plaid, Piermont Bank, or LendingClub Bank, need to access your data (on their systems) to help us resolve an issue.
+2. If one of our partners, like Plaid, or Piermont Bank, need to access your data (on their systems) to help us resolve an issue.
 Typically, this is done as part of a customer service request and may not be explicitly communicated by one of our team members.

 3. Only a very small group of vetted and trained team members have access to our production database where your information is stored.
 They’re committed to an extra-strict data access standard and will be immediately dismissed should they violate our data access policy in any way.